The First Phase

 For that reason, Tayna helps her clients identify their stars and elevate the situations where they have really been able to shine and effectively share their success stories.
-She helps them present their personal brand and making experiences relevant to the specific pain points that company has.
+She helps them present their personal brand and make experiences relevant to the specific pain points that the company has.
 This is a differentiator for candidates for a successful interview.

 It’s about crafting a story that completely resonates with the hiring manager and makes a connection.
 This makes a difference for career seeking vs. job seeking.
 As a career seeker, you are marketing yourself and leveraging your expertise.

-Certainly if there are gaps in your experience, it’s important to sure them up so that you are more confident when interviewing.
+Certainly, if there are gaps in your experience, it’s important to sure them up so that you are more confident when interviewing.
 Be able to tell your story better than you’ve ever told it before.

 Three Things People Can do to Interview Successfully

 - Differentiation – point of difference.
-It may seem pain staking, but it is critical.
+It may seem painstaking, but it is critical.

-- Delivery – practice and prepare, work on delivery and become more confident in how you express yourself.
+- Delivery – practice and prepare, work on delivery, and become more confident in how you express yourself.
 It is not bragging it is articulating your messaging and point of value and uniqueness.